-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 Life on the set of the original Charmed?
 Anything but charming a lot of the time.

-On Sunday, The CW is set to introduce the story of three witchy sisters to a whole new generation, updating the Power of Three for 2018 by casting three Latina women, making one of the sisters a lesbian and clearly establishing that "tearing down the patriarchy" was just as important as vanquishing demons.
+That didn't stop the CW from reintroducing three witchy sisters to a whole new generation with the 2018 reboot, updating the Power of Three by casting three Latina women, making one of the sisters a lesbian and clearly establishing that "tearing down the patriarchy" was just as important as vanquishing demons.

-Ahead of the reboot's buzzed-about premiere, we're looking back at all the behind-the-scenes drama that went down on Charmed, which ran for eight season from 1998-2006 on The WB—including the epic decade-long feud between two of its biggest stars, actors being let go for no reason, and, of course, the resentment some of the original cast has for the new version.
+But once again, even the most out-there plot lines couldn't compare to the unscripted drama that purportedly haunted the stars behind the scenes when they were making the original series, which premiered in 1998 and ran for eight seasons.

+Over the weekend, Rose McGowan and Alyssa Milano tangled over political matters on Twitter, leading McGowan—who joined Charmed in 2001 as a replacement for Shannen Doherty—to accuse Milano of making the set atmosphere "toxic AF," after which the Twitterverse promptly took sides.
+Asked for comment, Milano said in a statement to E!
+News, "Hurt people hurt people.
+Commenting any further doesn't align with my wellness plan."
+(All other parties have been reached out to for comment as well.)

 Watch out, something wicked (and nostalgic) this way comes...